ParadiseSS13/Paradise/code/modules/buildmode/README.md

 	+ *Left click a location* (Requires a selected object as template):

 		Place a duplicate of the template at the clicked location.

-+ Link

-	**Description**:

-	Form links between door control buttons and either airlocks or pod bay doors.

-	The selected button will be highlighted, and visible lines will be drawn between the doors it is linked to and itself.

-	**Controls**:

-	+ *Left click a door control button*:

-		Makes the button active, and show what doors it is linked to.

-	+ *Right click an airlock* (requires active button):

-		Links the airlock to the active button.
-Will remove all links from the button first, if the button is linked to pod bay doors.

-	+ *Right click a pod bay door* (requires active button):

-		Links the pod bay door to the active button.
-Will remove all links from the button first, if the button is linked to regular airlocks.

 + Area Edit